Geekykiran/Coding-Raja-Technologies-Internship-Task-1/README.md

 # Coding-Raja-Technologies-Internship-Task-1
 # Resume Creator

 Welcome to the Website Builder Resume Creator!
-This web application allows users to easily create and customize their resumes with a variety of templates and features.
+This web application allows users to easily create and customize their resumes with various templates and features.
 With a user-friendly interface and responsive design, crafting the perfect resume has never been easier.

 ## Features